Interesting Things About The Number 11 in Computers and Mathematics

 - This is a fun little math trick that applied to the year 2011, but you can still try it now.
 Add the last two digits of the year that you were born to how old you turned 2011.
 For example; if you turned 32 years old in 2011, and you were born in 1979, you will add 79+32 = 111.
 It works no matter what you you were born and the result will always be 11!

-The Number 11 in Entertainment and Culture
+The Number Eleven in Cultural Arts and Entertainment

 The number 11 in Science & Technology